Maricopa and Pinal County are heading to Arizona Supreme Court.

 The case involves 12 law offices, from the Arizona Attorney General’s Office to private law firms representing friends of the court.

-Pinal County, the RTA and Arizona Department of Revenue or direct defendants in the case.
+Pinal County, the RTA and Arizona Department of Revenue are direct defendants in the case.
 The Pinal Partnership and the municipalities of Maricopa, Coolidge, Queen Creek and Florence are amicus curiae.
 Arizona Tax Research Association, which had warned Pinal County about its concerns about the ballot issue’s validity months before the 2017 vote, also remains attached as amicus curiae.

 Goldwater attorneys had until March 19 to file briefs with the state Supreme Court and filed on the deadline day.
 The parties now wait to learn if the judges will hear the case.